rymnc/quadratic-voting-parachain/README.md

 	Committee members are tasked with tallying the votes, which reduces overhead on regular voters if compute-heavy cryptographic primitives (like ZK) are used to wrap votes.

 	This committee is then open to disputes and challenges by regular voters.

+6. There are no integrity checks for the constants, they should be implemented in the future.